 - Business model innovation: Backing sustainable agri-businesses as a driver for socio-economic development in rural communities through the diffusion of mainstream agro-processing technologies into rural businesses.

 The CSIR’s multidisciplinary skills base enables the organisation to support the sector through robotics and sensor technologies, green energy solutions, green packaging solutions, point-of-care diagnostic tools, vaccine development and bio fertilisers.
 This is underpinned by systems design and thinking such as enabling a circular economy.

 Furthermore, in support of the Southern Africa Development Community, the CSIR is hosting the Southern Africa Network for Biosciences (SANBio), a programme of the African Union Development Agency New Partnership for Africa’s Development (AUDA NEPAD).
 SANBio is a platform for collaborative research and innovation addressing challenges in health and nutrition.
 For more on SANBio, see www.nepadsanbio.org.

-Key partners supporting the CSIR’s work in agriculture and food include the Department of Science and Innovation, Department of Environment, Forestry and Fisheries, Department of Agriculture, Land Reform, and Rural Development; provincial governments; private sector companies; non-governmental organisations, state-owned enterprises, universities and research organisations such as the Agriculture Research Council and the National Research Foundation.
+Key partners supporting the CSIR’s work in agriculture and food include the Department of Science and Innovation (DSI); Department of Environment, Forestry and Fisheries (DFFE); Department of Agriculture, Land Reform and Rural Development; Technology Innovation Agency (TIA); Gauteng Department of Agriculture and Rural Development (GDARD); Department of Small Business Development (DSBD); provincial government; private sector companies; non-governmental organisations; state-owned enterprises, universities and research organisations such as the Agriculture Research Council and the National Research Foundation.